Liquid Laundry Detergents

 In the manufacture of liquid laundry detergents RheoStream® can be installed downstream of continuous mixing, to secure that critical rheology is kept on track.

-Liquid laundry detergents are very high- volume products, often made in continuous operation, dosing a carefully balanced set of ingredients and mixing in a static mixer.
+Liquid laundry detergents are very high- volume products, often made in continuous operation, dosing a carefully balanced set of ingredients and mixing in a dynamic mixer.

 Some liquid detergents are quite sophisticated formulations forming structured liquids.
 The liquids are gel-like viscoelastic “solids”, with a certain (low) yield stress allowing to keep solids in suspension.